Brunty/jenkins-cd-workshop/GETTING-STARTED.md

 See this thread: https://github.com/mitchellh/vagrant/issues/6059

+I've tested the vagrant box on OS X and some limited testing on Windows 10, Windows 10 had a number of issues (not related to the box, but to VirtualBox and Vagrant versions - so if you have other boxes running, this should be fine)

 ## Code & File Editors

 We'll be using PHPStorm for editing PHP files, though for the most part, PHP files won't be the focus of this workshop.
 The `Jenkinsfile` will be mostly what we're focusing on - and this uses the [Groovy](http://www.groovy-lang.org) programming language.
 If you'd like a simple to setup editor for this, install [Atom](https://atom.io) and the language-groovy plugin: